 Changes to the Fixed Recoverable Costs Regime: What do they mean for business disputes?

 Costs are a big consideration for companies when it comes to business disputes that need to go to court to get resolved, so keeping abreast of any changes to the court’s rules in relation to this topic is very important.
-One major change which will be implemented from 1 October 2023 relates to Fixed Recoverable Costs (FRC), which previously only applied to claims worth up to a value of £10,000 on the small claims track, but will extend to those with a value of up to £100,000 if they’re ‘issued’ (formally started at court) on or after 1 October 2023 – with some exceptions.
+One major change which was implemented from 1 October 2023 (and amended from 6 April 2024) relates to Fixed Recoverable Costs (FRC), which previously only applied to civil claims worth up to a value of £10,000 on the small claims track, but was extended to those with a value of up to £100,000 if they were ‘issued’ (formally started at court) on or after 1 October 2023 – with some exceptions.

-What are Fixed Recoverable Costs and what’s changing?
+What are Fixed Recoverable Costs and what’s changed?

-As mentioned above, the scope of the value of claims that will fall into the FRC bracket is widening to include claims up to the value of £100,000, there are various bands – formally known as tracks – within this limit.
-It’s worth highlighting here that as well as the longstanding small claims track, fast track and multi-track, a new intermediate track has been created to deal with claims in the £25,000-£100,000 range.
+As mentioned above, the scope of the value of claims that fall into the FRC bracket was widened to include claims up to the value of £100,000 and there are various bands – formally known as tracks – within this limit.
+It’s worth highlighting here that as well as the longstanding small claims track, fast track and multi-track, a new intermediate track was created to deal with claims in the £25,000-£100,000 range, subject to certain suitability conditions.

-Which types of cases will the FRC cover?
+Which types of cases does the Fixed Recoverable Costs Regime cover?

-How the fixed recoverable costs regime relates to the new bands within the fast and intermediate tracks
+How does the Fixed Recoverable Costs Regime relate to the new bands within the fast and intermediate tracks

-Each of these two tracks now have now been split into four bands and every case will be assigned to a particular band by the court once it’s been allocated to the relevant track, depending on the complexity of the case, with Band 1 being suitable for more straightforward cases and Band 4 being reserved for those that are more complex.
-This track and band allocation will in turn determine how much by way of FRC are recoverable by the winning party for each stage of the litigation process, and there are detailed tables within the CPR that set out how much is recoverable at each stage which will be finalised and updated online in due course.
+Each of these two tracks have now been split into four bands and every case will be assigned to a particular band by the court once it’s been allocated to the relevant track, depending on the complexity of the case, with Band 1 being suitable for more straightforward cases and Band 4 being reserved for those that are more complex.
+This track and band allocation in turn determines how much by way of FRC is recoverable by the winning party for each stage of the litigation process, and there are detailed tables within the CPR that set out how much is recoverable at each stage.

-How are the changes to FRC likely to affect litigation tactics?
+How are the changes to Fixed Recoverable Costs Regime likely to affect litigation tactics?

 Our offices